Homerun (film): Plot

 Meanwhile, Seow Fang sees her classmate wearing her lost shoes to school.
 She and Kiat Kun follow the girl home, but after realising her father is blind and that her family was in a more dire situation than theirs, they decide not to reclaim the shoes.
-However, a few days later, Seow Fang notices that her classmate is wearing a new pair; upon confronting her, she discovers that the girl has discarded the old pair at the kampong rubbish dump.
-The Chew siblings frantically search the rubbish dump for her shoes, but only discover them as they are destroyed during a trade unionist riot against a police officer (Wakin Chau).
+However, a few days later, Seow Fang notices that her classmate is wearing a new pair; upon confronting her, she discovers that the girl has discarded the old pair at the Village garbage dump.
+The Chew siblings frantically search the garbage dump for her shoes, but only discover them as they are destroyed during a trade unionist riot against a police officer (Wakin Chau).

 Kiat Kun is dejected until he learns that the third prize in the 1965 National Primary School Cross Country Competition is a pair of shoes.
 Because he was sick on the day his school selected representatives for the race, he pleads with his P.E. teacher (Mark Lee) to let him enter.
 The P.E. teacher, initially reluctant, relents when Kiat Kun rushes to get his cough medicine, demonstrating his running ability.
 As the competition begins, Kiat Kun notices that Beng Soon is also participating.

 Once the starting gun fires, Kiat Kun pushes himself to the limit and eventually establishes himself among the lead runners.
 Kiat Kun appears assured of third place, but unexpectedly trips over a stone and thus finishes first.
 Beng Soon ends the race in third place.
-While Kiat Kun is running, Mrs Chew goes into labour, forcing Seow Fang to run across a long path littered with broken glass to find a midwife.
+While Kiat Kun is running, Mrs Chew goes into labor, forcing Seow Fang to run across a long path littered with broken glass to find a midwife.
 Finally, Mrs Chew gives birth to a baby boy, and the birth happened right on the same day Singapore became independent from Malaysia, and some time later, Beng Soon gives Kiat Kun and Seow Fang new pairs of shoes before departing for London, as a sign of reconciliation between him and the siblings.